Oľga Feldeková

-Biography
+Early life and career

-Oľga Feldeková was born on 28 March 1943 in Martin and grew up in Tvrdošín.
-After graduating from high school she was unable to continue her education due to restrictions placed on her by the communist regime.
+Oľga Feldeková was born on 28 March 1943 in Martin, and grew up in Tvrdošín.
+After graduating from high school, she was unable to continue her education due to restrictions placed on her by the Czechoslovak Socialist Republic.
 Instead, she worked as a manual laborer in the Tesla electronics factory in Nižná, close to Tvrdošín, where she met her fellow writer and future husband Ľubomír Feldek.

-After two years of manual work she was able to commence her studies of journalism at the Comenius University.
-From 1977 to 1983 she worked for the youth edition of the Nové Slovo magazine, later as a screenwriter for Slovak film studios.
+After two years of manual work, she was able to commence her studies of journalism at the Comenius University.
+From 1977 to 1983, she worked for the youth edition of the Nové Slovo magazine, later as a screenwriter for Slovak film studios.

-Since 2001, Feldeková has been a regular cast member of the satirical TV show Sedem aired on Markíza and later on TV JOJ.
+Starting in 2001, Feldeková was a regular cast member of the satirical TV show Sedem, which aired on Markíza and later on TV JOJ.

 Writing

 Feldeková's early works were intended for children and young adults.
-At first she published in literary journal, her first book was Dnes vám hráme v zlatom ráme (1974) co-authored with her husband.
-In 1975 she published her single-author debut Rozprávky pre dievčatko.
+At first, she published in literary journals; her first book was Dnes vám hráme v zlatom ráme (1974) co-authored with her husband.
+In 1975, she published her single-author debut, Rozprávky pre dievčatko.
 Her later works Sťahovanie na mieste (1976), Dievča a šťastie (1979) a Veverica (1985) were intended for adult readers.
-Her latest book Kým som šťastný (2013) represents the culmination of her embrace of magical realism evident already in Veverica.
+Her book Kým som šťastný (2013) represents the culmination of her embrace of magical realism evident already in Veverica.

-According to the literary critic Viktor Kochol, Feldeková's writing combines fresh outlook and social critique in a way unseen in the Slovak women literature since Timrava.
+According to the literary critic Viktor Kochol, Feldeková's writing combines a fresh outlook and social critique in a way unseen in Slovak women's literature since Timrava.

-Family
+Personal life and death

-Feldeková met her husband, the poet Ľubomír Feldek when she was 17 years old.
-They have five children together.
-They reside in Bratislava.
-Following the Dissolution of Czechoslovakia, they moved to a self-imposed exile in Prague for a several years to escape from violent threats by nationalists due to a poem by her husband criticizing the minister of culture Dušan Slobodník.
+Feldeková met her husband, the poet Ľubomír Feldek, when she was 17 years old.
+They had five children together.
+They resided in Bratislava.
+Following the Dissolution of Czechoslovakia, they moved to a self-imposed exile in Prague for several years to escape violent threats by nationalists due to a poem by her husband criticizing the minister of culture Dušan Slobodník.

+Feldeková died in Bratislava on 6 December 2025, at the age of 82.